Governance Principles

 Mr Michael Fitzsimmons

-In 1998, Michael co-founded JCP Investment Partners (JCP), in a joint venture with Jardine Fleming Asset Management (and later JP Morgan AM).
-He was JCP’s Senior Portfolio Manager, Chief investment Officer, and Managing Director from 1999 until 2018.
+In 1998, Mr Fitzsimmons co-founded JCP Investment Partners ( JCP), in a joint venture with Jardine Fleming Asset Management (and later JP Morgan AM).
+He was JCP’s Senior Portfolio Manager, Chief Investment Officer, and Managing Director from 1999 until 2018.
 Before this, Michael was the Head of Australian Equities at ANZ Funds Management.
-He is a Senior fellow of the Financial Services Institute of Australasia (FINSIA).

 Mr Colin Galbraith AM